pixkk/Vampires/README.md

 Vampires - plugin, which created by **@TigerHix** and modified by **@pixkk**

 ## Which version of minecraft server support this plugin?
-- Minecraft 1.16.5 (spigot tested)
+- Spigot Minecraft 1.16.5 (tested)

 ## Screenshots
 <details>